Privacy

 - Referring website

-- Interaction events (e.g., page views, clicks)
+- Interaction events (e.g. page views, clicks)

 3. Cookies and Consent

-Our website uses cookies for analytics purposes.
+Our website uses cookies and consent-based measurement tools for analytics and conversion tracking.

 3.1 Consent-Based Analytics